driedpampas/realme-8-megaguide/readme.md

 - If you get an error: `fastboot: usage: unknown reboot target recovery` try this adb installer [ADB and Fastboot ++](https://github.com/K3V1991/ADB-and-FastbootPlusPlus)
 - [ADB Driver Installer](https://forum.xda-developers.com/attachment.php?attachmentid=4623157&d=1540039037) - drivers
 - [QcomMtk-Driver](http://www.mediafire.com/file/nninaiiqy1e5csa/New_QcomMtk_Driver_Setup_V2.0.1.1_GsmMafia.Com.exe/file) - also drivers
-- [vbmeta image](https://drive.google.com/file/d/17mmQUnSQEjXR9aBLIv-oaVsrK-0NdhsP/view?usp=sharing) - vbmeta.img, I only flashed it once and didn't have to reflash it so here it is (USE WITH CAUTION, NO GUARANTEES)
+- [vbmeta image](https://github.com/bengris32/releases/releases/download/arrow-1.1/vbmeta.img) - vbmeta.img (USE WITH CAUTION, NO GUARANTEES) - some people have gotten rid of the **dm-verity corrupt** message by flashing this
 - recovery image (usually `recovery.img`) - depends on the custom rom
 - a custom rom package (in this guide I used Leaf OS 2)